hturnbull93/bank-node/README.md

 > So I know how much each deposit was,
 > I want deposits on my statement to have the credit amount.

-Wrote a test for constructing a transaction object with a credit value, its `display` method should include that value in the second column of the returned string.
+Wrote a test for constructing a transaction object with an argument object with credit value, its `display` method should include that value in the second column of the returned string.
 Red.

 - `Transaction` constructor takes an object as argument with property credit defaulting to null, which is assigned to `this.credit`.
 - Extracted the helper methods `toPence` and `asPounds` to an object `money`, as methods `pence` and `pounds` in their own module, `src/money.js`.